How to Get a Online Prescription Online

 - Controlled substances — opioids, ADHD stimulants, benzodiazepines, testosterone — are handled under the separate, stricter Ryan Haight Act and DEA telehealth rules

 Every Bidwell visit meets those standards.
 We don't prescribe controlled substances.
-What we do prescribe for — UTIs, yeast infections, and ED — falls squarely inside the well-established evidence base for safe async telehealth.
+What we do prescribe for — UTIs, yeast infections, and ED — falls squarely inside the well-established evidence base for safe online telehealth.

-What Can Be Prescribed Online the Same Day
+What Can Be Prescribed Online After Review

-| Condition | Typical same-day Rx | Turnaround |
+| Condition | Typical prescription when appropriate | Review path |

 |---|---|---|

-| Uncomplicated UTI | Nitrofurantoin (Macrobid) | 1–3 hours |
+| Uncomplicated UTI | Nitrofurantoin (Macrobid) | 7-day clinician review + pharmacy timing |

-| Yeast infection | Fluconazole (Diflucan) | 1–3 hours |
+| Yeast infection | Fluconazole (Diflucan) | 7-day clinician review + pharmacy timing |

-| Erectile dysfunction | Sildenafil / Tadalafil | 1–3 hours |
+| Erectile dysfunction | Sildenafil / Tadalafil | 7-day clinician review + pharmacy timing |

-| Cold sore outbreak | Acyclovir / Valacyclovir | Same day |
+| Cold sore outbreak | Acyclovir / Valacyclovir | Depends on the service and pharmacy |

-| Seasonal allergies | Prescription antihistamines | Same day |
+| Seasonal allergies | Prescription antihistamines | Depends on the service and pharmacy |

-| Birth control refill | Oral contraceptives | Same day |
+| Birth control refill | Oral contraceptives | Depends on the service and pharmacy |

 What Won't Work Online (and Why That's a Good Thing)